M0d-4/AppNest/README.md

   - Replace the address with one we have control of
 - Put the original `dyld4::APIs::_NSGetExecutablePath` back

-> Old Method
->- Call `_NSGetExecutablePath` with an invalid buffer pointer input -> SIGSEGV
->- Do some [magic stuff](https://github.com/khanhduytran0/LiveContainer/blob/5ef1e6a/main.m#L74-L115) to overwrite the contents of executable_path.

 ### Patching `NSBundle.mainBundle`
 - This property is overwritten with the guest app's bundle.